nyghtowl/Code_Name_Jeeves/README.md

 # Code Name Jeeves
-Zipfian FInal Project
+Zipfian Final Project

-Project idea is to get my computer to do something smart.
-Have my computer classify incoming emails that need a meeting location defined.
+General idea idea is to get my computer to do something smart.
+Narrowed down to have my computer classify incoming emails that need a meeting location defined.

 ------------

 To Do:

+- Confirm full loop is closed - check into adding time.sleep and make sure gmail object working with script abstraction

-- Continue to work on models
+- Improve models
+    - Finish Gradient Descent grid search
-    - Work on adjusting parameters
+    - Work on tuning parameters - look at other ways to optimize alpha for naive bayes
     - Find an output for comparison of models
         - plot the error (or accuracy) of the classifier as the number of training examples increases (learning curves) (use regularization sprint)
-    - Try SVM, Random Forest, Ensemble, GradienBoost? and others... use gridesearch
     - Work on train/test split and applying k-folds / stratified

-- Add feature binary (has a date or not)
+- Improve features
+    - Stem words
+    - word shape adjustment
+    - Has date in text body
+    - combine subject with body words (also run with separate models)
+    - n grams
     - Remove certain words that are skewing the results
         - my name (so it is more abstract)
-- Close loop to bring in new email, apply classification model, use prediction to trigger whether to push data to text

 As Time Permits:
+- Look at pulling in other data sources
+- Update raw data structure to track where emails are from

 - Other feature ideas / customization
     - Python NLP / Regex library
     - length of thread